Stray (video game): Critical response

 The graphical quality and art design of Stray received acclaim from critics, several of whom particularly lauded its use of lighting.

-Katharine Castle of Rock, Paper, Shotgun determined assuming control of a cat "is at least 50% of the appeal here".
-The realistic recreation of cat behaviour in the gameplay received widespread praise; critics lauded the animation and easy controls, and the immersion of the movement and navigation, though some noted occasionally awkward controls and camera angles while navigating.
-VG247s Raynor was prepared for a repetitive gameplay system, but ultimately found it maintained consistent enjoyment.
-Keza MacDonald of The Guardian considered Stray "an excellent example of how a change of perspective can enliven a fictional setting to which we've become habituated".
-Scullion of Video Games Chronicle found the platforming simple but effective, and Alessandro Barbosa of GameSpot commended the balanced pacing between the gameplay sequences.
-Pauline Leclercq of Jeuxvideo.com felt the puzzles generally lacked difficulty, but improved in the second half, while Hughes of The A.V.
-Club found it repetitive over time.
-PCMags Gabriel Zamora noted disappointment at the lack of choice while platforming, and Electronic Gaming Monthlys Josh Harmon wrote the core gameplay loop of objectives and puzzles "feels distinctly uncatlike".
+Rock Paper Shotguns Katharine Castle determined that "at least 50% of the appeal" was playing as a cat.
+The realistic recreation of cat behaviour received widespread praise; critics lauded the animation and easy controls and the immersion of movement and navigation, though some noted occasionally awkward controls and camera angles.
+VG247s Raynor was prepared for repetitive gameplay but ultimately found it maintained consistent enjoyment.
+The Guardians Keza MacDonald considered Stray "an excellent example of how a change of perspective can enliven a fictional setting to which we've become habituated".
+VGCs Scullion found the platforming simple but effective, and GameSpots Alessandro Barbosa commended the balanced pacing between gameplay sequences.
+Jeuxvideo.coms Pauline Leclercq felt the puzzles generally lacked difficulty but improved in the second half, while The A.V.
+Clubs Hughes found them repetitive over time.
+PCMags Gabriel Zamora was disappointed by the lack of choice while platforming, and Electronic Gaming Monthlys Josh Harmon considered the core gameplay loop of objectives and puzzles "distinctly uncatlike".

 Hardcore Gamers Kyle LeClair felt Stray has "a terrific story with profound themes to uncover and great emotional beats along the way".
 Several reviewers were surprised by the narrative themes, considering the basic gameplay concept: The Washington Posts Stanley found them memorable, and Game Informers Blake Hester considered them simple but effective.
 The Verges Webster recognised "themes ranging from wealth inequality to environmental disaster" and found the ending to be tragic and beautiful.
 GameSpots Barbosa similarly found the ending satisfying, noting it allowed reflection on the character relationships.
 Polygons Alexis Ong identified themes related to the ongoing democratic development in Hong Kong, particularly regarding police brutality and the 2019–2020 protests, citing the working title HK Project.
 Reviewers lauded the robot characters in the game world, described by PCGamesNs Nat Smith as "whimsical and strikingly human".
 Loveridge of GamesRadar+ felt the interactions directed the narrative, which itself touched on themes of hardship and friendship.
-Raynor of VG247 similarly found the friendships effective and emotional.
-VentureBeats Kaser and PC Gamers Jon Bailes both shared strong feelings towards the protagonist, a sentiment echoed by Rock, Paper, Shotguns Castle towards both the cat and B-12.
+Raynor of VG247 similarly found the friendships effective and emotional and several reviewers felt strongly about the protagonist and B-12.
+In the Journal of Games Criticism, Caighlan Smith argued that, despite its nonhuman perspective, Stray reinforced neoliberal, human-centered ideals of individuality shaped by capitalism.